EliaKobayashi/unit_1-2021/README.md

 As shown in Fig.1, the proposed solution runs on Python and it is developed using Pycharm (v.
 2021).
 The proposed game, "Champions League Legend"

 ## Flow Diagrams
+### Cesar's Cypher
+The database in the game has to be protected so that personal data is not exposed.
+To solve this I am using the Cesar Cypher. **Fig 2.** shows that flow diagram for this function.

 ## Record of Tasks
 | Task No | Planned Action         | Planned Outcome        | Time estimate | Target completion date | Criterion |